-Baby it’s cold outside but there are a number of cheap heating hacks you can try to keep your Victorian home warm this winter without having money to burn.
+Baby it’s cold outside… and inside too.
+If you own a Victorian house, you might find it difficult to keep warm in the winter months.
+Thankfully, there are a number of cheap heating hacks you can try to make your Victorian house warmer this winter without having to burn through money.

 It is estimated that up to 40% of your home’s heat is lost through doors, windows and the floor so these are clearly the first areas you need to take a look at when thinking about heating hacks.

-Victorian homes weren’t built with central heating and when it is added wooden floorboards very often begin to shrink and can become gappy.
-If gappy floorboards are a problem in your home you can apply silicone sealant to help stop the draft and heat escape.
+Victorian homes weren’t built with central heating, so when it is added wooden floorboards often begin to shrink and can become gappy.
+If gappy floorboards are a problem in your home, you can apply silicone sealant to help stop heat from escaping.
 Using thicker underlay below the carpet is also effective in insulating floorboards.

 In the rooms that you do use, make sure the sofa or your favorite recliner doesn’t block a vent or sit right in front of the radiator.
 It may feel nice when you’re sitting there, but it’s also preventing heat from circulating through the rest of the house.
 You’ll probably have to move furniture when it’s time to set up the Christmas tree anyway, so when you do, make sure furniture doesn’t obstruct air flow.

-If you have central heating, regular servicing will increase its efficiency but you can try other heating hacks too.
+If you have central heating, regular servicing will increase its efficiency, but you can try other heating hacks too.
 Silver foil placed down the back of a radiator will reflect heat back into a room rather than letting it escape through the walls.
-Kitchen foil can be wrapped around pieces of cardboard which have been cut to size to make it easier to fit.
+Kitchen foil can be wrapped around pieces of cardboard that have been cut to size to make it easier to fit.

-Specialist radiator foil is available – which is stuck on with strong wallpaper paste – for around £7 a roll from B&Q and builders merchants such as screwfix.com.
+Specialist radiator foil – which is stuck on with strong wallpaper paste – is available for around £7 a roll from B&Q and builders’ merchants such as Screw Fix.

-In many homes it will prove cheaper to leave your central heating on low permanently, rather than turning it up high when you are cold and then turning it down or off when you are too hot.
-That will stop your boiler working too hard and burning excessive fuel — think of it as accelerating hard and then braking hard in your car.
-It’s far more comfortable and cost effective to drive in a smoother manner, the same goes for your central heating!
+In many homes, it will prove cheaper to leave your central heating on low permanently rather than turning it up high when you are cold and then turning it down or off when you are too hot.
+This stops your boiler working too hard and burning excessive fuel — think of the alternative as accelerating hard and then braking hard in your car.
+It’s far more comfortable and cost effective to drive in a smoother manner, and the same goes for your central heating too!

-Remember, you should leave your heating on low if you are going away for a few days too, it will prevent the danger of pipes freezing.
+Remember, you should leave your heating on low if you are going away for a few days too as it will prevent pipes from freezing.

-You can get an awful lot of heat from an open fire or wood burner so it might be time to think about lighting yours.
-Before you do you will need to make sure the chimney is clear, it is safe to light and you are using the right fuel.
-You can Learn how to keep your Victorian fireplace safe, clean and efficient here.
+You can get an awful lot of heat from an open fire or wood burner, so it might be time to think about lighting yours.
+Before you do, you need to make sure the chimney is clear, it is safe to light and you are using the right fuel.
+You can learn how to keep your Victorian fireplace safe, clean and efficient here.

 Another great source of heat is the oven in your kitchen.
-Get baking, boiling and roasting and the heat will permeate the whole home, much as the aroma of the food you are creating will do too.
+Get baking, boiling and roasting and the heat will permeate the whole home, much as the aroma of the food you are creating.
 When you’ve finished, one of the best heating hacks is to leave the oven door ajar — as long as there are no small children or inquisitive pets in the house — and enjoy that residual heat.

-If all else fails, boil the kettle and carefully fill a hot water bottle or stick on another jumper.
+If all else fails, boil the kettle and carefully fill a hot water bottle or stick on an extra jumper.